HL7/bulk-data/input/pagecontent/bulk-publish.md

 ### Terminology

 This profile inherits terminology from the standards referenced above.
-The key words "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in RFC2119.
+The key words "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).

 ### Security Considerations

 All exchanges described herein between a client and a server SHALL be secured using [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS.
 Use of mutual TLS is OPTIONAL.
-With each of the requests described herein, implementers MAY implement OAuth 2.0 access management in accordance with the [SMART Backend Services: Authorization Guide](authorization.html).
+With each of the requests described herein, implementers MAY implement OAuth 2.0 access management in accordance with the [SMART Backend Services Authorization Profile](authorization.html).

 ### Request Flow